-• The young person may be very resistant to attending school and respond defensively or angrily when you begin to explore the issue.
-It is important to remember that anxiety can often present as anger in young people and to use this opportunity to validate and empathise with what the young person is feeling and tune into the feelings that may live under surface emotions.
+• The young person may be very resistant to attending school and respond defensively or with what the young person is feeling and tune into the feelings that may live under surface emotions.

 - See Appendix A, Worksheet 7. - This worksheet can be used to explore the practical and emotional barriers to attending school the young person may be facing. - Throughout the discussion, encourage the student to record any key barriers they identify. - Finally, explore potential solutions to the barriers facing the student.